 Are you looking for information on how to do a green tea rinse on natural hair?
 If you have irritating scalp conditions or slow growth, you might be wondering if a green tea hair rinse is right for your hair.

 Tea rinses are not overly complicated, but you’ll probably want to know how to apply the tea to make sure you don’t harm your curls.

 In this article, you’ll find out how a green tea rinse might be the perfect new addition to your regimen.
 If you’re curious about using tea on your natural hair, keep reading.

 Benefits of Green Tea Rinse for Hair

 Have you heard natural queens boasting about the positive effects of tea rinses on their natural hair?
-Topical application of green tea is gaining popularity because of its ability to improve the scalp and hair.
+Topical applications of green tea are gaining popularity because of the ability to improve the scalp and hair.
 Here is a list of benefits of green tea for natural hair:

 - Reduces Shedding.
 The caffeine in green tea acts to reduce hair loss by blocking dihydrotestosterone (DHT).
 DHT is a byproduct of testosterone that hinders the hair follicles from producing hair.

 - Promotes Hair Growth.
 Green tea helps to grow hair by increasing the circulation of the scalp and stimulating hair follicles.

 - Treats Scalp Conditions.
 Green tea may help to calm ailments like psoriasis and dandruff by improving your scalp’s health.

 - Conditions Hair and Adds Shine.
 Green tea contains polyphenols and vitamins E and C, which soften hair.
 Tea helps to close the cuticles of porous hair to create a healthier and shinier mane.